 - If the client cannot sense your touch on that affected area

-Remember that one of the most important things that you have to do when focusing with your DAR is gathering sufficient and accurate data to do appropriate action and yield a positive response.
-Nurses who are unable to gather data correctly, the client might lose his or her foot because oxygen is no longer reaching the extremities.
+Remember that one of the most important things you must do when focusing on your DAR is gather sufficient and accurate data to take appropriate action and yield a positive response.
+Nurses who are unable to collect data correctly, the client might lose their feet because oxygen is no longer reaching the extremities.

 To know your client’s pain, you have to ask them personally.
-If they are unable to talk due to the effects of pain medication, make sure that you are assessing the level of consciousness because there might be analgesic overdose which can cause decompression of the brain, lungs, heart, and the GI.
+If they cannot talk due to the effects of pain medication, make sure that you are assessing the level of consciousness because there might be an analgesic overdose that can cause brain, lung, heart, and GI decompression.

 Here is a summary of the things that you have to remember when taking care of a post-operative client:

 - Level of consciousness and site assessment comes next.

 - Checking for bleeding and infection happens 24 to 48 hours after surgery.

 - Compartment syndrome occurs in surgeries concerning the extremities.